 What to Expect During EmSculpt Neo Treatment

-Once the paddle is activated, the sensation is somewhat of a hybrid that fuses the warmth of a heating pad with pulsating vibrations, and an almost-magnetic pull that seems to grab at your abs, coaxing them out from underneath.
-“You can feel intense muscle contractions together with a heating sensation in the treated area, which is comparable to a hot stone massage,” says Ramirez.
+Once the paddle is activated, the sensation is somewhat of a hybrid that fuses the warmth of a heating pad with pulsating vibrations and an almost-magnetic pull that seems to grab at your abs, coaxing them out from underneath.
+“You can feel intense muscle contractions together with a heating sensation in the treated area, comparable to a hot stone massage,” says Ramirez.
 “It’s also customizable, which allows us to treat each patient at their comfort level.”
-The treatment doesn’t hurt, and I wouldn’t even say it was uncomfortable—the biggest thing you’ll have to get used to is the involuntary muscle contractions and movements as a result of the machine, almost as if someone else is controlling your muscles.
+The treatment doesn’t hurt, and I wouldn’t even say it was uncomfortable—the main thing you’ll have to get used to is the involuntary muscle contractions and movements, which almost feel like someone else is controlling your muscles.

 Before and After

 Before my four EmSculpt Neo treatments, my midsection was not toned in the slightest, with excess fat clinging to my lower abdomen in particular.
 I started noticing significant results week by week, with my obliques popping through as early as my second treatment.
-After completing the fourth treatment, I definitely noticed a more sculpted appearance, and during at-home pole sessions, I saw an improvement in my strength when attempting moves where I was required to initiate from my core.
+I'm also an aerialist who practices pole, and after completing the fourth treatment, I definitely experienced an improvement in my strength.
+This was especially noticeable when I was attempting moves where I was required to initiate from my core.

 EmSculpt Neo vs. CoolSculpting

-Considering that both methods are non-invasive body contouring treatments, EmSculpt Neo and CoolSculpting may seem similar on the surface, but Dr. Katz notes the technologies are entirely different.
-“CoolSculpting freezes the fat cells, but doesn’t touch the muscle, with roughly a 17 to 19% reduction in fat,” he says.
-“EmSculpt Neo eliminates fat while building the muscle, and you’ll see a 30% reduction in fat after completing the treatments.”
+As Katz tells us, the technologies are entirely different.
+“CoolSculpting freezes the fat cells but doesn’t touch the muscle, with roughly a 17 to 19 percent reduction in fat,” he says.
+“EmSculpt Neo eliminates fat while building the muscle, and you’ll see a 30 percent reduction in fat after completing the treatments.”
 The sensations between the two are also vastly different—with CoolSculpting, the temperature makes your skin go numb, followed by a massage to break up the fat cells.
-EmSculpt Neo is warmer in the way a hot stone massage is warm, but feels more active with the HIFEM contracting your muscles.
+EmSculpt Neo is warmer in the way a hot stone massage is warm but feels more active, with the HIFEM contracting your muscles.

 Potential Side Effects

-Other than the residual "just worked out" feeling the treated area will have in the day that follows, there aren’t usually any side effects associated with EmSculpt Neo.
-“The original EmSculpt launched in 2018, and EmSculpt Neo was launched in 2020,” he says.
+There aren’t usually any side effects associated with EmSculpt Neo, apart from that residual "just worked out" feeling the treated area will have in the day that follows.
+“The original EmSculpt launched in 2018, and EmSculpt Neo was launched in 2020,” Katz says.
 “After hundreds of thousands of treatments, we haven’t seen one side effect, which is quite remarkable.”